Optimizing pandas for 10GB Royalty CSVs: Production-Grade Memory Management and Metadata Reconciliation Workflows

 By enforcing string instead of object, nullable Int64/Float64 instead of float64, and category for low-cardinality fields like territories and rights types, memory consumption typically drops by 60–75%.
 This explicit typing also eliminates silent data corruption where leading zeros in UPCs are stripped or ISRCs are misinterpreted as scientific notation.
 For a deeper breakdown of nullable integer handling, consult the official pandas documentation on integer NA support.

 Even with strict dtypes, a monolithic 10GB load will exhaust heap space.
-Implement chunked processing with a generator-based pattern that processes, validates, and writes incrementally.
-Avoid accumulating chunks in memory via pd.concat; instead, stream processed data directly to disk or a message queue.
+Implement chunked processing with a streaming write pattern that processes and flushes data incrementally.
+Avoid accumulating chunks via pd.concat or pa.concat_tables—both materialize the full dataset in memory.
+Instead, open a ParquetWriter once and write each chunk as it arrives.

 import pyarrow.parquet as pq